Research

 Martela, F., & Ryan, R. M. (2016).
 The Benefits of Benevolence: Basic Psychological Needs, Beneficence, and the Enhancement of Well-Being.
 Journal of Personality, 84(6), 750–764.

 Martela, F., & Steger, M. F. (2016).
-The meaning of meaning in life: Coherence, purpose and significance as the three facets of meaning.
+The three meanings of meaning in life: Distinguishing coherence, purpose, and significance.
 Journal of Positive Psychology, 11(5), 531–545.

 -